slacknate/bbsed/README.md

 they are hidden/shown
 * If the user drag-selects a sprite in the HIP image list, there is an off-by-one error and the wrong sprite may be displayed under certain circumstances
-* When importing palettes that feature a save name, that meta data is not properly processed which results in the user being prompted to choose a name for palettes that are already named

 # Shoutouts